davidje13/flexible-testing-library-react/README.md

 npm install --save-dev flexible-testing-library-react
 ```

-This assumes you are using Jest for testing.

 ## Usage

 This mostly follows the API of React Testing Library but with one important difference: